i-maslennikov/nuclear-river-validation-rules/docs/en/desing-overview/README.md

 	            ).AsMany().AsContainment()));
 ```

-Data model for that bounded context can be desctibed by the following:
+Data model for that bounded context can be described by the following:

 ```c#
 StructuralModelElementBuilder StoreModel =